One World Tour (Ricky Martin)

-The One World Tour was the tenth tour by Puerto Rican recording artist Ricky Martin, in support of his tenth studio album A Quien Quiera Escuchar (2015).
-The tour began in Auckland, New Zealand at the Vector Arena on April 17, 2015 and was extended to conclude in the Dubai International Jazz Festival in February 2018.
+The One World Tour was the tenth tour by Puerto Rican singer Ricky Martin, in support of his tenth studio album A Quien Quiera Escuchar (2015).
+The tour began in Auckland, New Zealand, at the Vector Arena on April 17, 2015 and was extended to conclude in the Dubai International Jazz Festival in February 2018.
 The One World Tour grossed $57.4 million with a total attendance of 802,931 from 105 shows reported in 2015 and 2016.

 Setlist

 The following setlist was obtained from the October 25, 2016 concert, held at the Movistar Arena in Santiago, Chile.
 It does not represent all concerts during the duration of the tour.